 The sudden, startling spread of Covid-19 has had unprecedented impact on how we all navigate and negotiate our way through life, more aware than ever before of the way our bodies relate to others in different environments.
 It stands to reason that this new era of hyper-conscious human interaction will require a new approach to room design.
+One of the main reasons is because gamblers are increasingly switching to online offers due to the panedemic, according to wetten.com/us/.

 In fact, overhauling how spaces are set up has been vital for businesses to carry on trading.
 Think of the shops, large and small, which have had to implement one-way systems marked out by arrows on the floors, and clearly demarcated pathways across retail floors.